• Skip to primary navigation

 Serving Suggestions

-Broiled scallops make an excellent appetizer.
-But I often serve them as a main dish.
+Broiled scallops make an amazing appetizer, but I often serve them as a main dish.
 When I do, I divide this recipe into two servings instead of four.
-I like to serve the scallops on top of one of the following:
+I like to serve the scallops with one of the following side dishes:

 • Zucchini noodles